The Structure of Isoperimetric Bubbles on $\mathbb{R}^n$ and $\mathbb{S}^n$: Standard double, triple and quadruple bubbles are uniquely minimizing

 \section{Standard double, triple and quadruple bubbles are uniquely minimizing}

-Theorem~\ref{thm:intro-stable-spherical-Voronoi} imposes enough conditions on the structure of minimal clusters that the minimization problem is essentially reduced to a combinatorial one.
-As asserted in Corollary~\ref{cor:intro-bubble}, Proposition~\ref{prop:standard-char} implies that in order to show that standard bubbles are minimal, it suffices to show that all interfaces are non-empty, meaning that the cell adjacency graph is the complete graph $K_q$.
-Recall that by Theorem~\ref{thm:intro-stable-spherical-Voronoi} are cells are connected, and so the cell adjacency graph coincides with the component adjacency graph defined in Subsection \ref{subsec:adjacency-graph}.
+Theorem~\ref{thm:intro-stable-spherical-Voronoi} imposes enough conditions on the structure of minimizing clusters $\Omega$ that the minimization problem is essentially reduced to a combinatorial one.
+As asserted in Corollary~\ref{cor:intro-bubble}, Proposition~\ref{prop:standard-char} implies that in order to show that standard bubbles are uniquely minimizing when $V(\Omega) \in \interior \Delta^{(q-1)}_{V(M^n)}$, it suffices to show that all interfaces of $\Omega$ are non-empty, meaning that the cell adjacency graph is the complete graph $K_q$.
+Recall that by Theorem~\ref{thm:intro-stable-spherical-Voronoi} all cells (which by assumption are non-empty) are connected, and so the cell adjacency graph coincides with the component adjacency graph defined in Subsection \ref{subsec:adjacency-graph}.
 We know by Lemma \ref{lem:2-connected} that the adjacency graph must be $2$-connected.
 As the only $2$-connected graph on $3$ vertices is the complete graph $K_3$, the double-bubble conjecture on $\S^n$ immediately follows, and an alternative proof to the double-bubble theorem on $\R^n$ \cite{SMALL93,DoubleBubbleInR3,SMALL03,Reichardt-DoubleBubbleInRn} is obtained ($n \geq 2$).
 However, to handle $q \geq 4$, additional work is required.

 When the number of cells $q$ is small, we can enumerate all possible cell adjacency graphs and rule out non-complete graphs with various geometric-measure-theoretic and other geometric arguments.
 Similar arguments were used in proofs of the double and triple bubble cases in $\R^2$ (or after reduction of double-bubble with $\S^{n-2}$-symmetry from $\R^n$ to the plane) \cite{SMALL93,Hutchings-StructureOfDoubleBubbles,Wichiramala-TripleBubbleInR2}; the main obstacles to extending these arguments to larger $q$ are the combinatorial explosion in the number of potential cell adjacency graphs, and the fact that area-minimizing cones have only been classified in dimensions $n \le 3$ by Taylor \cite{Taylor-SoapBubbleRegularityInR3}.
 This latter obstacle appears to be the more difficult one, as in dimensions $ n \geq 4$ there exist non-simplicial area-minimizing cones \cite{Brakke-MinimalConesOnCubes}.
 Consequently, in this section we are only able to establish Theorem \ref{thm:intro-234} for double ($q=3$), triple ($q=4$) and quadruple ($q=5$) bubbles.